bardius/savingsAccounts/README.md

 Grunt tasks have been created to support the automated builds while developing and when releasing to environments.
 The existing tasks can be found under the /grunt folder and are grouped in shorthand tasks within Gruntfile.js

-Essentially by running grunt serve all the assets are generated, a local server is spin up and tests are run, while watch rebuilds any required assets, runs test and uses live reload as necessary.
+Essentially by running "grunt serve" all the assets are generated, a local server is spin up and tests are run, while watch rebuilds any required assets, runs test and uses live reload as necessary.

-To generate the fully optimized assets that should be deployed for a release candidate, grunt bundle executed the required tasks.
+To generate the fully optimized assets that should be deployed for a release candidate, "grunt bundle" executes the required tasks.

     All available tasks: